The Ultimate Guide to User Acceptance Testing (UAT)

 The best part?
 Marker.io has 2-way sync with all bug tracking tools.

-This means that whenever your developers mark a client issue as “Done” in your issue tracker, Marker.io will automatically mark the issue as “Resolved”.
+This means that when your developers mark a client issue as “Done” in your issue tracker, Marker.io will automatically mark the issue as “Resolved”.

 It’ll even send a notification to your end-user if you wish.